rscode999/cnet/README.md

 # CNet
 **C++ framework for writing neural networks**

-By contributing to this project, you agree to follow the rules listed in the [rules document](documentation/rules.md).
+By using, viewing, or contributing to this project, you agree to follow the rules listed in the [rules document](documentation/rules.md).
 Failure to follow the rules means I will hunt you down and [DATA EXPUNGED].
 Do not push to any version branches (i.e. "v0.9.0") or "main" without my explicit permission... or else.

 Additional class and method information is in the [documentation file](documentation/documentation.md).